Digital-Defiance/nlp-metaformer/README.md

 ## Preliminary Results

-These are some results and explorations from earlier experiments, they will soon be replaced by final (and more asd intelligible) results.
+These are some results and explorations from earlier experiments, they will soon be replaced by final (and more  intelligible) results.

 - Modified Self Attention, Metric Tensor Heads (possible avenues to look at when trying to interpret what they are doing)